epiclabs-io/jsonip/README.md

-# jsonip (JSON improved)
+# jsonip (JSON serializer / deserializer)

+((preliminary documentation))

 Serialize and deserialize Javascript objects into JSON adding metadata for type information so objects are deserialized with the corresponding prototype.

-(Forked from jaycetde's jsoni, https://github.com/jaycetde/jsoni )
+(Inspired by jaycetde's jsoni, https://github.com/jaycetde/jsoni )
 * Main differences are the way objects are encapsulated and some fixes to work on the latest nodejs version, as well as Typescript support

-It will stringify and parse these values (which JSON.stringify and JSON.parse will not):
+It will serialize and deserialize these values (which JSON.stringify and JSON.parse will not):

 * NaN
 * Infinity